-Bedside RN

-Respiratory therapist

-Resident and Fellow (if resident performing intubation, fellow or NNP must be present) NNP (only NNP needed if NNP intubating)
+Bedside RN Respiratory therapist Resident and Fellow (if resident performing intubation, fellow or NNP must be present) NNP (only NNP needed if NNP intubating)

-Technique:
+Technique :

-- 1. Ensure all equipment and personnel are present and ready at the bedside. - 2.
+- 1. Complete a pre-procedural time-out.
+Ensure all equipment and personnel are present and ready at the bedside.
+Discuss personnel roles (who will be monitoring vital signs and 30 second time limit, who will hand the ETT to the intubating provider, etc.).
+Discuss which ventilator device and settings will be used once the patient is intubated. - 2.
 Consider premedication as per Intubation Premedication protocol if not an emergent intubation. - 3.
 Ensure vital signs are normal prior to first attempt.
 This may require PPV and oxygen administration.
 Observation of vital signs is mandatory throughout procedure.
 Abort intubation attempts with any infant decompensation. - 4.
 Slightly extend infant's head into "sniffing" position and maintain midline position.
 A neck roll may be utilized to establish this position. - 5.
 Gently suction the oropharynx of secretions to optimize visualization. - 6.
 The laryngoscope should be held in the left hand.
 With the right hand, open the infant's mouth and depress the tongue. - 7.
 Insert laryngoscope sliding over the tongue until the tip of the blade is resting in the vallecula. - 8.
 Lift the laryngoscope to open the mouth further and visualize the airway.
 Look for the vocal cords.
 When lifting the blade, raise the entire blade in the direction that the handle is pointing and be cautious NOT to rock the blade.
-Attempt should take no longer than 30 seconds. - 9.
+Attempt should take no longer than 30 seconds. - a.
+When using the video laryngoscope, the intubating provider should use the video screen to guide the intubation attempt and should not attempt a direct laryngoscopy view through the C-Mac. - 9.
 Suction as necessary to remove secretions with 8 Fr catheter. - 10.
 Have an assistant apply gentle cricoid pressure as necessary to bring the larynx into view. - 11.
 Once seen, maintain visualization of the vocal cords at all times. - 12.
-Hold ETT in right hand and insert in the right side of the mouth outside of the laryngoscope blade. - 13.
-Insert the ETT through the vocal cords to calculated depth, do NOT force through the cords. - If ETT appears too large or does not pass easily, decrease angle of neck extension and/or decrease ETT size. - 15.
+Hold ETT in right hand and insert in the right side of the mouth outside of the laryngoscope blade.

+- 13. Insert the ETT through the vocal cords to calculated depth, do NOT force through the cords. - 14.
+If ETT appears too large or does not pass easily, decrease angle of neck extension and/or decrease ETT size. - 15.
 Confirm appropriate position of ETT using a capnograph (CO2 detector) and watching for color change from purple to yellow.
 Color change may not immediately occur if infant is an ELBW or in a code situation. - 16.
 Auscultate the chest to ensure equal aeration of both lungs and observation of chest movement with positive pressure ventilation.
 If breath sounds are diminished over left lung, attempt pulling back ETT slightly as it may be positioned in the right mainstem bronchus. - 17.
 Secure ETT with tape. - 18.
-Attach appropriate ventilatory device with appropriate settings.

-19. Order and evaluate a chest radiograph for correct placement.
+Attach appropriate ventilatory device with appropriate settings. - 19.
+Order and evaluate a chest radiograph for correct placement.
 The ETT should ideally be located midway between the thoracic inlet and the carina.
-Make appropriate adjustments.

-20. Document procedure appropriately.
+Make appropriate adjustments. - 20.
+Obtain a post-intubation blood gas and adjust ventilator settings as necessary. - 21.
+Document procedure appropriately.

-Refere ences:

-1. Foglia E, Ades A, Sawyer T et al. Neonatal intubation practice and outcomes: An international registry study.
-Pediatrics.
-2019 Jan; 143(1): e20180902.
-PMID: 20538147.

-2.